Engagement and Interaction Design

 This is a video walkthrough of the interactive powerpoint learning module.

-Audience: Beginning sculptors in a work or educational setting
+Beginning sculptors in a work or educational setting

 This interactive lesson allows learners to navigate through four important concepts in planning and creating a successful sculpture.
-Subtractive sculpting, or carving, can be harder because you can’t always add material to correct mistakes.
+Subtractive sculpting, or carving, can be hard because you can’t always add material to correct mistakes.
 The module uses images, video, interactive objects, and quizzes with feedback to illustrate four concepts.

 One of my key interests is finding the fun in learning and I used that to develop fun sequences that simulate the skills involved in this lesson.

-Technology used:
+Technology

 Powerpoint